Chart Color Schemes

 The educational profile of Lewiston exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has university qualification rates of 9.6%, significantly lower than Australia's average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 6.6%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Trade and technical skills are prevalent, with 41.7% of residents aged 15+ holding vocational credentials – advanced diplomas (8.9%) and certificates (32.8%).
+The area's university qualification rate is 9.6%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 6.6%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (32.8%).

 Frequently Asked Questions - Education